Trade Balance in Korea

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The IHS Markit manufacturing Purchasing Managers’ Index (PMI) ticked up from 49.4 in November to 50.1 in December, slightly higher than the 50-threshold that separates an improvement from deterioration in the manufacturing sector over the previous month.
-The slight improvement in December was driven by an increase in output and new orders.
+The IHS Markit manufacturing Purchasing Managers’ Index (PMI) ticked up to 43.4 in June from 41.3 in May, moving slightly closer the 50-threshold that separates an improvement from a deterioration in the manufacturing sector over the previous month.
+June’s reading was driven by softer contractions in new orders and production, but remained severe nonetheless.

-The Bank of Korea’s forward-looking business confidence indicator for manufacturers ticked up to 73 in January from 71 in December, while confidence in the non-manufacturing sector also increased to 75 points in January from 74 in the month prior.
+The Bank of Korea’s forward-looking business confidence indicator for manufacturers increased to 51 in July from 49 in June.